get it before it's gone

 Wednesday, November 5

 Manhattan's new--and buzziest--private club, Maxime's is every bit as opulent as I’d heard and then some.
 It radiates old-school elegance and new-world intrigue, yet somehow manages to whisper it all through plush tufted banquettes and hushed dinner conversations.
 Robin Birley, of 5 Hertford Street fame, founded Maxime’s, dressing it in pure Mayfair gloss—dark wood, bold, clashing prints, art that feels like it’s always been there.
 It’s rarified air, or a live-action Upper East Side reality show, playing out under dramatically upholstered ceilings.
 From the moment I stepped inside, it was show time!
 The dining room flickers with golden light and a hushed hum of connections—familiar faces, double-cheek kisses, quiet hellos over martinis.
 Sitting there felt strangely cinematic, like the cameras had already been rolling.
 I half expected a voiceover: “Previously, on The Upper East Side…” Every glance, every raised brow felt faintly scripted—in the best way.
 My two friends and I were tucked into a corner table with the best view of comings and goings.
 I wanted to document the little spectacles, the handful of crunchy seeded crackers served/stacked in a proper toast rack and the insulin resistant-friendly chocolate slivers for dessert.
 But, of course, no photos are allowed.
 Still, later in the powder room—intricately tiled, painted, impossibly flattering lighting—I couldn’t resist one discreet selfie.
 I cropped out everything identifying: no artwork, no architectural details, just the mirror, my reflection, and that particular kind of glow you only get in places that, well, don’t allow photos.
-Plus my belted Zara jacket that garnered head-nodding approvals.
+Plus my belted jacket that garnered head-nodding approvals.
 Let’s just say I’d like to be invited back!
-And I'd like to wear this, this, and this.
+And I'd like to wear , , and .